 Today, if you have a keyword that Google determines to have Low search volume, that keyword probably will not display your ad even if someone types that exact search phrase.
 This has several benefits for Google and one big negative for advertisers.
 It forces advertisers to compete for a fewer number of keywords, which drives up CPCs, and it gives Google the freedom to display ads that maximize their profit.
-This is just one example of how AdWords is evolving.
+This is just one example of how Google Ads is evolving.
 The challenge is that it’s making it more competitive and more costly for advertisers and more profitable for Google.

 So what are the options?
 This is an over-simplification, but to the point:

 - Freeze the ad spend and live with the status quo.
 Essentially do nothing.

 - Increase your daily budget to insure you are maximizing your exposure.
 Essentially throw more money at the problem.